Zaid-Ajaj/the-elmish-book/chapters/dev-flow/configuration-variables.md

 [<Emit("process.env[$0] ? process.env[$0] : ''")>]
 let variable (key: string) : string = jsNative
 ```
 I promise to cover Fable and Javascript interop in a separate chapter.
 Since it is a very big and important topic, I want to cover it properly and do it justice.
-One section won't be enough for it so please bear with me for now and believe that the function `Config.variable` will return you the value of configured variable if it exists in the `.env` file or if it is available in the environment where the application was compiled.
+One section won't be enough for it.
+Please bear with me for now, the function `Config.variable` will return you the value of configured variable if it exists in the `.env` file or if it is available in the environment where the application was compiled.

 You can the function like this in your `render` functions or any other place for that matter:
 ```fsharp